 For example, a logistics company wants to automate the customer onboarding process.
 They use a web-based portal to input customer data, which includes shipping details and product information.
 When a client registers on the web-based portal, the REST API Browser fetches their data through the HTTP GET method, runs it through standardization and validation rules, and adds into the company database.

 Every time a new buyer orders through the portal, the information is automatically propagated to the database in near real-time, and the workflow runs on a loop.
+This integration through API eases data analysis and accelerates the process, saving time.

 Access Data Easily and Reduce Time-To-Market